pimvh/cloud_init/README.md

 - Assert required variables are defined
 - Create directory to start cloud-init files
 - Fetch Github hostkeys (when requested)
-- Generate Github SSH-key (when requested)
+- Generate SSH key pair for Ansible pull (when requested)
 - Configure SSH Host CAs and User CAs (when requested)
+  - Sign certificate keys on the controller
+- Configure Ansible-pull by putting requirements.yaml of the repo_url in the cloud-int config (when requested)
+- Template cloud_init
+  - Template signed certificates to cloud-init configuration
-- Template cloud-init userdata
+  - Template required cloud-init userdata
   - Template cloud-init networkdata
+  - Template Ansible pull requirements.yaml
-- Register Github SSH-key (when requested)
+- Add Github deploy key to requested Ansiblepull repository (when requested)
-- Configure Ansible-pull by putting requirements.yaml of the repo_url in the cloud-int config (when requested)
 - Run Ansible-pull as the ansible user on the system (when requested)
 - Add SSH CA to known hosts (when requested)
-- Add SSH Host CA to known hosts (when requested)

 # Future Improvements

+- Find a better way to get shortlived access to Github using different auth method.

 # Sources